valeriangalliat/blog/2021/06/you-re-probably-doing-anchor-links-wrong.md

 on the alternative solution of turning headers themselves into links (the style used by [MDN] and [Web Almanac]).
-They also found creative ways of making the markup of header links behave like the original implementation, so be sure to checkout the [GitHub issue](https://github.com/valeriangalliat/markdown-it-anchor/issues/82#issuecomment-788268457) to find out about all of this!
+They also found creative ways of making the markup of header links behave like the original implementation, so be sure to check out the [GitHub issue](https://github.com/valeriangalliat/markdown-it-anchor/issues/82#issuecomment-788268457) to find out about all of this!

 ## Conclusion #0: no one solution can satisfy all users